 The Group is principally engaged in the provision of integrated digital marketing services in Hong Kong.
-To plan and implement marketing strategies and launch marketing campaigns for its customers, the Group mainly utilises digital media such as websites, apps, mobile sites and social media platforms.
+To formulate and implement marketing strategies and launch marketing campaigns for its customers, the Group mainly utilises digital media such as social media platforms, apps, mobile sites and websites.
 The goal of the Group is to become a sizable and influential Internet enterprise and to enable our customers to promote their businesses in different areas of the world through the power and reach of the Internet.